 In most watersheds, livestock waste is one of the largest sources of excess nutrients that US EPA now calls one of the greatest water quality problems in the U.S. today.
-Excess nutrients create toxic algal blooms and ‘dead zones’ in our rivers, lakes and estuaries.
-Notable examples include the Great Lakes, Chesapeake Bay and Gulf of Mexico.
-Cleanup cost estimates, based on legacy treatment strategies, range from $30B to $50B for the Chesapeake Bay alone.
-The Great Lakes and GOM would cost much more.
+Excess nutrients create harmful algae blooms that are increasingly toxic and ‘dead zones’ in our rivers, lakes and estuaries.
+Notable examples include the Great Lakes, Chesapeake Bay and Gulf of Mexico, among many others.
+Recently, attention has turned to growing nitrate-contamination of groundwater/ drinking water in regions with extensive livestock operations.

 NEW CLEAN WATER STRATEGY/MARKET SPACE

 Chesapeake Bay states are under federal mandate to reduce nutrients that flow to the Chesapeake Bay.
 Data from a 2012 Chesapeake Bay Commission report indicates that agriculture projects such as Bion’s could reduce overall compliance costs between 50% and 95%.
-Building on this and other data, a Pennsylvania Legislative Budget and Finance Committee (LBFC) report concluded that targeting upstream livestock would save PA’s taxpayers up to 80% of previously estimated costs to meet their Chesapeake Bay obligations – more than $1.5B per year by 2025.
+A 2013 Pennsylvania Legislative Budget and Finance Committee (LBFC) report, updated in 2018, concluded that targeting upstream livestock would save PA’s taxpayers more than 90 percent of previously estimated costs to meet their Chesapeake Bay obligations.

 In April 2015 the Pennsylvania Auditor General issued a Special Report acknowledging that the state is far behind in meeting its mandated 2017 Bay reduction targets and faces costly sanctions from US EPA.
 The report also supported using low-cost solutions and technologies as alternatives to higher-cost public infrastructure projects, where possible.
-The report specifically mentioned direct investment in manure control technologies.
+The report specifically focused on manure control technologies.

 More than a billion pounds of nutrients need to be reduced in the Mississippi River Basin, Great Lakes and Chesapeake Bay watersheds alone.
 Initial policy frameworks to support water quality trading are in place in almost all affected states; the strategy is clearly supported by US EPA and other federal agencies.
 The final step is implementing financing strategies that identify and provide funding for cost-effective solutions in the various states that are affected.
 A market-driven strategy that rewards innovation will save taxpayer money and accelerate restoration of water quality.

-There are more than 9 million dairy cows, 80 million beef cattle, 62 million swine and billions of chickens and turkeys in the U.S. that produce over 1.5 billion tons of waste annually.
-Although the economics will vary widely with livestock type, scale and location, livestock waste is one of the largest sources of unregulated nutrients in most states.
-Bion’s technology is the only one approved to generate verified credits from wet livestock waste by any state program overseen by US EPA; the Company is well-positioned to capture a significant portion of the billions of dollars in spending that must come into this new water treatment space.
+In the U.S., nine million dairy cows, 80 million beef cattle, 60 million swine and more than two billion poultry produce over 1.5 billion tons of waste annually.
+Although the economics will vary widely with livestock type, scale and location, livestock waste is one of the largest sources of unregulated nutrients in most states – and the lowest cost nutrient solution.
+Bion is well-positioned to capture a significant portion of the billions of dollars in spending that must come into this new water treatment space.

 INDUSTRY CLEANTECH SOLUTION

-The livestock industry has struggled for the last decade to deal with rising fuel costs and drought conditions that have exposed critical weaknesses in its supply chain.
+The livestock industry is a low margin commodity business with no pricing power.
+It has struggled for the last decade to deal with rising fuel costs and drought conditions that have exposed critical weaknesses in its dislocated supply chain.
 For the most part, the industry has been unable to relocate or consolidate to mitigate these effects due to its environmental impacts.
-As a result, margins across the supply chain have fallen dramatically.
 Bion can develop new, state-of-the-art livestock production facilities with little environmental footprint and substantially greater operational and resource efficiencies.
 Bion can retrofit existing operations to achieve many of the same benefits.

 The U.S. livestock industry must reduce its footprint and simultaneously improve its efficiencies if it is to remain environmentally and economically sustainable in the modern world.
 Bion addresses both of these inescapable challenges that will require significant investment over the coming years.